worldflora/wfo-docs/docs/manual/deploying.md

+---
-## Deploying the WFO Infrastructure
+title: Deploying the WFO Infrastructure
+---

 The infrastructure consists of 5 applications in two groups (publishing and curation) that interact.
 Each application has its own GitHub repository (or two in the case of Rhakhis) with associated README.md documentation describing how to